The Atlantic Oakwoods of Borrowdale

 • We retain as much dead wood as we can, both fallen and standing.
 80% of British beetle species make their home in dead wood

-• Glow worms are present in the valley close to Watendlath
+• If you're lucky you can spot glow worms in the valley close to Watendlath